omerfardemir/monocf/README.md

 MonoCF offers two ways to run multiple workers locally for development:

 1. **Proxy-Based Development (`dev --all`)**: This is the simplest method and works out-of-the-box without needing Docker.
 When you run `monocf worker -c dev --all`, it will:
     * Start a `wrangler dev` session for each of your workers on a different port.
     * Start an additional proxy worker (by default on port `8787`) that intelligently routes incoming requests to the correct worker based on the URL path.
 The path is determined by the `route` property in each worker's `wrangler.jsonc` file, or it defaults to the worker's directory name.
     * You can specify a different port for the proxy using the `--port` flag.

-    ```sh-session
+    ```bash
     # Run all workers, with the proxy listening on port 8000
     $ monocf worker -c dev --all --port 8000
     ```

 2. **Docker-Based Development (`docker start`)**: For a more robust and isolated environment, you can use the Docker-based setup.
 This is ideal for complex scenarios or to ensure consistency across different development machines.
     * Running `monocf docker start` will generate a `.monocf` directory in your project root containing a `docker-compose.yml`, `Dockerfile`, and `nginx.conf`.
     * It spins up a Docker container with `workerd` running all your workers, and an Nginx container acting as a reverse proxy.
     * This provides a production-like environment locally.
 You can stop the environment with `monocf docker stop`.

-    ```sh-session
+    ```bash
     # Start the Docker-based multi-worker environment
     $ monocf docker start